Cardi B Suffers Wild Allergic Reaction: I Look Like A ‘Blowfish’

 Just days later [December 28], a woman by the name of Celina Powell [an Instagram model] came forward with claims that Offset is the father of her unborn baby girl.
 Powell even provided an ultrasound photo.
 Almost immediately after the news broke, Offset, who denied Powell’s claims, served her with a cease and desist letter.

-Despite the ongoing drama, Cardi has been less than subtle in letting fans know that she she and Offset are doing just fine.
+Despite the ongoing drama, Cardi has been less than subtle about letting fans know that she and Offset are doing just fine.
 And, their Rodeo Drive date serves as proof that they’re not letting anyone bring them down.

 HollywoodLifers, do you love Cardi B’s new song with Bruno Mars?